MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 The commands in this example compare a no-language session to a restricted-language session.
 The example shows the effect of using the *LanguageMode* parameter of **New-PSSessionConfigurationFile** to limit the types of commands and statements that users can run in a session that uses a custom session configuration.

-To run the commands in this example, start Windows PowerShell by using the Run as administrator option.
+To run the commands in this example, start PowerShell by using the Run as administrator option.
 This option is required to run the Register-PSSessionConfiguration cmdlet.

 ## PARAMETERS